14 Juli 2022

 movement and lifting internal border controls – COVID-19’ [2020] OJ C 169; Fundamental Rights Agency, Coronavirus pandemic in the EU – Fundamental Rights Implications – Bulletin 6 (1.45 MB), beschikbaar via https://fra.europa.eu/en/publication/2020/covid19-rights-impact-november-1.

-[31] See Meijers Committee, ‘Commentary on the Commission Proposal Amending the Schengen Borders Code (COM(2021) 891)’, available at https://www.commissie-meijers.nl/wp-content/uploads/2022/05/CM2205-Commentary-on-the-Commission-Proposal-Amending-the-Schengen-Borders-Code-COM2021-891.pdf, p.
+[31] See Meijers Committee, ‘Commentary on the Commission Proposal Amending the Schengen Borders Code (COM(2021) 891)’, available at http://www.commissie-meijers.nl/wp-content/uploads/2022/05/CM2205-Commentary-on-the-Commission-Proposal-Amending-the-Schengen-Borders-Code-COM2021-891.pdf, p.
 2.

-[32] Meijers Committee, ‘Commentary on the Commission Proposal Amending the Schengen Borders Code (COM(2021) 891)’, available at <https://www.commissie-meijers.nl/wp-content/uploads/2022/05/CM2205-Commentary-on-the-Commission-Proposal-Amending-the-Schengen-Borders-Code-COM2021-891.pdf>, p.
+[32] Meijers Committee, ‘Commentary on the Commission Proposal Amending the Schengen Borders Code (COM(2021) 891)’, available at <http://www.commissie-meijers.nl/wp-content/uploads/2022/05/CM2205-Commentary-on-the-Commission-Proposal-Amending-the-Schengen-Borders-Code-COM2021-891.pdf>, p.
 2.

 [33] J. Liboreiro, ‘Ukraine, energy and supply chains: the Czech Republic unveils priorities for EU Council presidency’, 15 juni 2022 (Euronews), geraadlplegd op 5 juli 2022, beschikbaar via https://www.euronews.com/my-europe/2022/06/15/ukraine-energy-and-supply-chains-the-czech-republic-unveils-priorities-for-eu-council-pres.